 The Sustainability Risk Policy concerns the entire EOS organization, and it is the responsibility of all investment professionals to observe it.
 The investment team is required to apply EOS’ ESG standards during all stages of the investment process, from the initial approval through the holding period until and including the exit.

-EOS Compliance Officer, Thomas Röhrl, oversees the implementation of the Sustainability Risk Policy to ensure that the investment professionals fulfil their ESG obligations throughout the investment cycle.
-Thomas Röhrl regularly reviews the operations of the investment professionals to ensure optimal practices.
-Together with the respective portfolio company and responsible EOS member, Thomas Oberfrank prepares bespoke ESG action plans if any sustainability risks are identified.
+EOS Compliance Officer, Thomas Oberfrank, oversees the implementation of the Sustainability Risk Policy to ensure that the investment professionals fulfil their ESG obligations throughout the investment cycle.
+Thomas Oberfrank regularly reviews the operations of the investment professionals to ensure optimal practices.
+Together with the respective portfolio company and responsible EOS member, Maximilian Mang prepares bespoke ESG action plans if any sustainability risks are identified.

 Principal Adverse Impact